juanfeliperl/rock-paper-scissors/README.md

 # Rock Paper Scissors game

-Project made it as part od the curriculum of The Odin Project
+Project made it as part of the curriculum of The Odin Project

 by Felipe Layos.